postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

 ##### **Linux installation**

-   Installation on Linux can vary between distributions.
   For installation on Linux, perform the following steps:

    1. First download and unzip the file